 - Acknowledge that there is a problem within the relationship that needs to be repaired.

-- See whether you both are willing to address it, as often there is one person who communicates the need to address it and the other person who is reluctant, denies it’s a problem or asserts that it’s the other person’s problem.
+- Determine whether you both are willing to address the problem.
+Often there is one person who communicates the need to address the problems and the other person who is either reluctant, denies it’s a problem or asserts that it’s the other person’s problem.
 Both parties need to agree to work on the relationship, or it simply won’t work.

 - Allow yourselves to share your honest and respectful thoughts and feelings about the problem in the relationship while you listen and demonstrate that you have heard one another.
 This is one of the most difficult parts of repairing a relationship and may require assistance from a trained mental health professional in order to address issues effectively versus destructively.